Utah Administrative Code

 (i) Each party's list of witnesses shall contain a brief statement describing the nature of the proposed testimony to be offered by each witness.

-(ii) A party may not surprise the opposing party with a witness or an exhibit at the hearing which was not made known at the prehearing/scheduling conference, or by a scheduled exchange date, unless the witness or exhibit is in direct rebuttal to admitted opposing evidence.
+(ii) A party may not surprise the opposing party with a witness or an exhibit at the hearing which was not made known by a scheduled exchange date, unless the witness or exhibit is in direct rebuttal to admitted opposing evidence.
 Also refer to R137-1-7(1)(c).

 (13) Page Limitation.

-(a) Written motions, pleadings, briefs, and memoranda for all CSRO proceedings may not exceed 20 typed, double-spaced 8-1/2 x 11 inch pages, exclusive of any statement of facts.
-Reply briefs may not exceed ten pages.
+(a) Unless otherwise specified by the CSRO, written motions, pleadings, briefs, and memoranda for all CSRO proceedings may not exceed 10 typed, double-spaced 8-1/2 x 11 inch pages, exclusive of any statement of facts.
+Reply briefs may not exceed five pages.

-(b) An application for an exception to the above-stated page limitation provisions must be timely filed in writing, and not more than ten double-spaced 8-1/2 x 11 inch pages in a 12-point font.
-The applicant party has the burden to offer sufficient justification for requests more than 20 and 10 pages respectively to the CSRO for the granting of any exceptions to the page limitation provision.
+(b) An application for an exception to the above-stated page limitation provisions must be timely filed in writing, and not more than five double-spaced 8-1/2 x 11 inch pages in a 12-point font.
+The applicant party has the burden to offer sufficient justification for requests to exceed the page limitations.

-(c) The CSRO may weigh all requests to exceed the page limitation provision based upon the reasonableness and necessity of such requests in light of each case and its circumstances.
+(c) The CSRO may weigh all requests to exceed the page limitations based upon the reasonableness and necessity of such requests in light of each case and its circumstances.
 The CSRO does not automatically grant exceptions simply on the basis of a request.

 (1) Availability of State Employees to Testify.
 An agency shall be responsible for making available any of its employees who are subpoenaed to testify in a hearing.